zyusuf88/DevOps-Docs/README.md

   - Guidelines for working with other departments (Ops, Development, QA).
   - Onboarding information to ensure new team members can hit the ground running quickly.

-> **Warning:** If the key processes of your team aren’t written down, you risk delays and missed opportunities.
+> [!WARNING] If the key processes of your team aren’t written down, you risk delays and missed opportunities.
 Always ensure that **collaborative processes** are documented for easy reference.

 ---